joey-caron/my-eportfolio/README.md

-# <pre align="center">SNHU Investments</pre>
+# <pre align="center">Databases</pre>
+This is in the SNHU Enhancement 3 Folder.
-This project is the final project for my CS 499 Computer Science Capstone course at SNHU.
-I chose an artifact from a previous course and made a series of enhancements to it to showcase my skills in three major categories as a computer scientist: Software Design and Engineering, Data Structures and Algorithms, and Databases.
-The artifact I selected was part of a project for my CS 410: Reverse Software Engineering course.
+This artifact was part of a project for my CS 410: Reverse Software Engineering course.
 The prompt behind it was a simple client tracking program, and it was mainly to be used just to translate into assembly language, then into binary, and then back to C++.
 It is a very simple, single class program with a command prompt style text entry interface.
 I selected this artifact because while the original program was very simple, the idea behind it is a good one.
 It was also very barebones, which made it a great candidate for enhancement, as it could use a lot of enhancing.

-### <pre align="center">Software Design and Engineering</pre>
-For the enhancements related to software design and engineering, I ported the code from the original C++ to Java.
-While Java tends to be a bit slower as it isn't pre-compiled, the trade-off of the platform portability and more secure memory management made more sense.
-I also added modularity and functionality by splitting the single class program into multiple classes in accordance with object oriented programming, and adding extra functionality such as the ability to add users and customers.
-I improved security by incorporating password hashing, requiring a unique username to login, and more robust exception handling.
-Finally, I created a new user interface from scratch to make the program more user friendly for people of all technological backgrounds.

-### <pre align="center">Data Structures and Algorithms</pre>
-For the enhancements related to data structures and algorithms, I created a CRUD class in the program to handle creation of all users and customers, as well as all customer modification functions and a robust search functionality.
-This new search function allows users to search for customers using any of the attributes all customers have, such as Customer ID, first name or email address, and allows for partial searches, in case the user only knows part of one of the attributes.
-Slight tweaks were made to the display class to incorporate these CRUD functions.

-### <pre align="center">Databases</pre>
-For the databases enhancements, I created a new SQLite database using DBeaver.
-It has two tables: a user table and a customer table.
-The user table has columns for username, password hash, name and job title.
-The usernames must be unique and they are the primary key for the table as well.
-The only access to this table from the program is by registering a new user.
-The customer table has columns for the Customer ID, first name, last name, address, phone number, email address and enrollment status.
-The Customer ID must be unique and the ID serves as the primary key.
-All columns must be filled.
-The CRUD functionality has been tied to the database, allowing users to add, search, modify or delete customers from the customer table.
-Alterations to the user interface for improved user experience have been made such as an output panel at the bottom of the window, as well as some slight changes to layout.
-Finally, security has also been improved by using prepared statements to guard against SQL injection and better exception logging.
+The enhancements completed on this round were creating a SQLite database using the program DBeaver to hold the information on all users and customers, as well as integrating the database to the rest of the java program.
+Now users can register as a new user, login properly, and make use of all of the CRUD functionality incorporated in the previous round of enhancements.
+I also made some slight changes to security by adding improved exception logging, and also requiring a user registering to confirm their password by entering it twice, to ensure that they typed it correctly.
+I also changed the UI to have a full console output field in the bottom half of the program window.

+The following course outcomes have been met:
+"Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision-making in the field of computer science" was met by creating an embedded SQLite database coupled with the java UI that allows users with any level of computer literacy to collaborate to add, edit or delete customers.
+The program's built in CRUD functions allow any registered user to make alterations to the customer database.

+"Design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution while managing the trade-offs involved in design choices" was met by using algorithmic principles and computer science practices and standards to create a relational database to solve the problem of customer base growth.
+The previous text-based program allowed no customer growth at all.
+I also managed the trade-off of using a relational database rather than a non-relational database such as MongoDB.

+"Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals" was met by using well-founded and innovating techniques, skills and tools in computer practices to implement a relational database to hold all user and customer information, adding value to the program by allowing for improved application security and customer base growth.

 ### <pre align="center">Future updates</pre>